Sample Chapters from

 Llew turned her back to the door, fell back against it and slid to the floor.

 What had she done?

-The knock at her door put Llew on full alert.
+The knock at her door a few minutes later put Llew on full alert.
 Silently cursing, back still pressed against the door, all her senses focused on clues to who it might be, expecting the worst.
 Of course Karlani would’ve run straight to Aris.
 He’d string Llew up.

-Her breath exploded free and she nearly broke out in maniacal laughter at Jonas’ voice.
+Her breath exploded free and she nearly broke out in maniacal laughter.

 “Yes!”
 Her stifled laughter threatened to manifest through the word.
 She stood, unlocked and opened the door a crack to check it really was just Jonas.

 “Uh… yeah.”
 She opened the door wide enough for him to enter, and closed and locked it as soon as he stepped through.